bunsenstraat/remix-workshops-cleanup/TokenCourse/erc721-interface-metadata/erc721InterfaceMetadata.md

     }
 }
 ```
 The root element must be of the type object.
-This root object should have properties with the keys: name, description and image that should be all of the type string.
+This root object should have properties with the keys: name, description, and image that should be all of the type string.

-The ERC721 standard is pretty flexible, the tokenURI does not need to point to a JSON document, the JSON does not need to have all properties and often has additional properties.
+The ERC721 standard is pretty flexible, the tokenURI does not need to point to a JSON document and the JSON does not need to have all properties and often has additional properties.